Day one - Newport

 For the morning choose from the following:-

 The Dylan Thomas Trail that finishes at the Dylan Thomas Centre, where your clients will find a free interactive exhibition telling Dylan’s story.
 Guided tours of the exhibition at the Dylan Thomas Centre can be arranged for groups.
-For those keen to learn more about Dylan Thomas include a tour of 5 Cwmdonkin Drive, the birth place of Dylan.
+For those keen to learn more about Dylan Thomas, include a tour to Dylan Thomas' birthplace, 5 Cwmdonkin Drive.
 Discounts available for groups of 10 or more.
 Booking in advance is advised.
 Lunches, afternoon tea and dinner parties can be catered for and if requested your clients can listen to actors reciting Dylan’s short stories, broadcasts and poems.

-Art lovers should visit the Glynn Vivian Art Gallery and for sheer atmosphere and great bargains visit Swansea’s oldest and largest indoor market with over 100 stalls.
+Art lovers should visit the Glynn Vivian Art Gallery and for sheer atmosphere and great bargains visit Swansea Market, the oldest and largest indoor market with over 100 stalls.
 Traditional Welsh food including laverbread, cockles from nearby Penclawdd and Welsh Cakes can be bought here.

 The National Waterfront Museum tells the story of industry and innovation in Wales, now and over the last 300 years.
 Pre-booked groups benefit from free entry; 10 per cent off in the museum café on a minimum spend of £5 per person; 10 per cent off in the museum shop on a minimum spend of £5 per person; introductory tour and complimentary refreshments for the coach driver.